yuval1121/Coffeeshop_Backend/README.md

 - Creating items by admin users.
 - Client users can make orders.
 - Persistent data with MongoDB.
-- Authentication with jwt tokens.
+- Authentication with JWT tokens.
 - Docker support.

 ## How To Use